Currency Cross Rates and Triangular Arbitrage

 Purchasing Power Parity (PPP)

-It would seem to make sense that the amount of currency in any country that can buy a particular basket of goods and services should be equal to the amount of another currency that can buy the same basket of goods.
+The amount of currency in any country that can buy a particular basket of goods and services should equal the amount of another currency that can buy the same basket.
 This is called purchasing power parity (PPP).

 The Big Mac Index